ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## When not to use

-Do not use the 'add another' component to collect lengthy or complex data, especially if it needs multiple components to collect it.
-This type of data will create a very long page.
+Do not use the 'add another' component to collect lengthy or complex data, or if the user

 This could be a problem because:

-- the items are only saved when the user submits the page (they'l lose it if they refresh the page or accidentally close it)
+- the items are only saved when the user submits the page (they'll lose it if they refresh the page or accidentally close it)
-- users may find it hard to check what they've entered against a paper form or spreadsheet
+- users may find it hard to check what they've entered, especially if they're referring to a paper form or spreadsheet
 - very long pages may cause performance issues

 Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) for these scenarios.